GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/Data Modeling/README.md

-The data in 'extracted_clean_text' is the main column used for analysis & modeling.
+The data in 'extracted_clean_text' column is used for analysis & modeling.
 Following pre-processing steps are done to prepare data for LDA model:
 - Conversion of text to list
 - Remove emails, new line characters, unwanted quotes & stopwords